damoncaliber/Global-GDP-2020-2025-Analysis/README.md

 #### Structure of the dataset:

-Columns:
+##### Columns:

 Country – Name of the country.

-2020, 2021, 2022, 2023, 2024, 2025 – GDP values in millions of USD for each year.
+Year – 2020, 2021, 2022, 2023, 2024, 2025

+GDP – values in millions of USD for each year.

-Continent column (added via mapping) to group countries by region.
+Continent – column (added via mapping) to group countries by region.

 Rows: Each row represents a single country’s GDP across the six years.